BrammyS/Temperature-monitoring/README.md

 ```sh
 dotnet publish -r linux-arm
 ```
-3. Create a `config` directory in your runtime directory
+3. Create a `configs` directory in your runtime directory

 4. Create a `databaseConfig.json` file in the config folder
 ```json